Same-day Filing

 How to Start an LLC

-Have an idea for a business but you’re unsure what form your business entity should take?
+Have an idea for a business, but you’re unsure what form your business entity should take?
 There are options for protecting your personal assets whether you create a corporation or an LLC.
 While we don’t recommend California as the best possible location to incorporate due to unavoidable high tax rates, we do understand that sometimes it’s what needs to be done.

-What is a Corporation?
+What Is a Corporation?

-A corporation is a legal entity and a form of business operation which is created by individuals, stockholders, or shareholders.
+A corporation is a legal entity and a form of business operation that is created by individuals, stockholders, or shareholders.
 Each member of a corporation owns a portion (or slice) of the pie.
 The purpose of a corporation is to operate for profit.
 A corporation is a distinct and separate entity from those who own and operate it, and under the law, possess many of the rights and responsibilities as an individual.

-Corporations are generally taxed independently from their owners and are run by a group of selected individuals known as a board of directors.
+Corporations are generally taxed independently of their owners and are run by a group of selected individuals known as a board of directors.
 Corporations pay taxes based on their net income or profits every year based on a calculation of tax liability which is determined by filling out IRS Form 1120.

 In many respects, a corporation is seen as a legal person based on the rights and protections, as well as the expectations, extended to them.